Back Pain Treatment Specialist

 - Diseases: Certain types of arthritis & cancer can contribute to back pain.

 - Excess weight: Carrying excess weight puts added stress on the back.

 - Improper lifting: Using the back instead of the legs can lead to back pain.

 - Lack of exercise: Unused and weakened back muscles can lead to back pain.

 - Psychological conditions: People that suffer from depression and anxiety appear to have a greater risk of back pain.

-We can avoid back pain or prevent its recurrence through an improved physical condition and learning/practicing proper body/posture mechanics.
+We can avoid back pain or prevent recurrence through an improved physical condition and learning/practicing proper body/posture mechanics.

 Keep The Back Healthy & Strong: Back Pain Treatment Specialist